biggaboy212/212-s-Notification-Library/README.md

 ## Documentation
 ### Create a Notification

 	1 Notification at a time.
-If another notification is called while another one is still up, the new one will over-ride the existing one
+If one notification is called while another is still up, the new one will override the existing notification

 	CreateNotification Parameters